 Hospice and palliative care - support on the last journey

 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth supports the following measures in hospice and palliative care: it has been supporting the implementation of the Charter of Rights for People in Need of Long-Term Care and Assistance in Germany and its recommendations for action since 2016.
 This also includes the online search tool "Wegweiser Hospiz- und Palliativversorgung Deutschland" (Guide to hospice and palliative care in Germany).
 It provides information on inpatient and outpatient services for adults, children and young people in nine languages.
-With a pilot project by the specialist unit for hospice work, palliative care and bereavement services of the German relief agency Malteser Hilfsdienst young adults are to be introduced to the topic and inspired to get engaged in end-of-life care and bereavement services.
+People with advanced life-limiting illness or in old age, may develop the wish that death should come sooner or that their life should end earlier.
+At the Center for Palliative Medicine at the University Hospital of Cologne, desires to die and how to deal with them in palliative care have been researched for more than a decade.
+The need for trainings for professionals in palliative care was identified, and a training curriculum was developed.
+As a result, low-threshold, low-cost, time-flexible and digital offerings can help.
+These include easy access to the most important information and the option of modular training courses ("Accompanying people with a desire to die in palliative and hospice care").

 A longevity society is also characterised by an increasing demand for hospice care, for palliative medical and care provision as well as for psychosocial and possibly spiritual support.
 Ensuring that the last stage in life can be lived in a self-determined and dignified way as well as supporting relatives and persons of trust is a challenging task.
 It requires a high level of comprehensive, multi-professional and interconnected inpatient and outpatient hospice and palliative care.
 In order for all seriously ill and dying persons to receive the care they need in their chosen living environment, a targeted advancement and improvement of hospice and palliative care, particularly with a view to older people, is necessary.
 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth aims to break taboos and to promote more openness within our society when it comes to dealing with the topics of illness, dying, death and grief.
 We want to encourage people to consider or to keep up volunteer work.
 We want to assist relatives who provide care and to facilitate access to hospice and palliative care (equal access for special groups, for example vulnerable groups, decreasing structural deficiencies) and to support the creation and expansion of local networks.